Whether you’re a new or seasoned investor, Vanguard has to be on your radar.

 Should You Open an Account with Vanguard?

 Vanguard has a lot going for it, certainly its wealth of wildly popular and commission-free mutual funds and ETFs.
+Vanguard also recently joined a long list of brokerage firms that have eliminated commissions on stock trades.

 But if you’re a long-term investor and not an active trader, Vanguard just might be the perfect investment platform for you.